stephencweiss/stephencharlesweiss.com/content/blog/2019-08-17/psql-alter-table-unique-constraint.md

 # Commands
 `ALTER TABLE <table_name> ADD CONSTRAINT <constraint_name> UNIQUE (<field> [,...]);`
-This will add a unique constraint to the field(s) listed in the parentheses at the end of the command with the “name” of what’s put in the `<constraint_name>` part of the command.
+This will add a unique constraint to the field(s) listed in the parentheses at the end of the command with the "name" of what’s put in the `<constraint_name>` part of the command.

 ## Example
 ```psql